matthewl/Daring/README.md

+**NO LONGER MAINTAINED** I'm no longer maintaing this project having moved my blog to Jekyll.
+The last version this theme was tested against Ghost was version 1.00.

 # Daring

 Inspired by John Gruber's [Daring Fireball](http://daringfireball.net) link blog, Daring is a similar theme for users of Ghost.
 It favours text over images and doesn't handle cover images or post images in Ghost.